mikedelgaudio/tipsy/README.md

 ### Currently: v0.2.0-beta

 - [ ] Fix issue when resetting app and error classes or toast not clearing (clear all toast too)
-- [ ] Investigate issue when adding in partial decimals rounds down (such as: 6.5, 2.2, etc.)

 ### Backlog